By 37Design |

 You just shot 20 photos at a client event, a product shoot, or a site visit.
 Now you need them in WordPress.
 If you have ever tried uploading photos to WordPress from your phone, you already know the pain: the mobile browser chokes on large files, the upload interface was never designed for touchscreens, and the official WordPress app has its own set of frustrations.

-This guide walks you through every practical method for batch uploading photos to WordPress from your phone in 2026.
-We will cover the pros and cons of each approach, compare them side by side, and show you step-by-step how to set up the fastest workflow available today.
+This guide walks you through every practical method for batch uploading photos to WordPress from your phone in 2026, with honest assessments of each approach and a full setup walkthrough for the fastest option available today.

 Why WordPress Photo Uploads Are Still Painful in 2026